Nodes

 Place a Generative Journey node on the Canvas > Using the node's side panel, assign previously set up in the workspace

-Use of this node requires a in your workspace Settings
+Use of this node requires a in your workspace Settings.

 Integration: The being used